Abdominoplasty Surgery with Dr Craig Rubinstein Plastic Surgeon

 Most patients choose to have the surgery to help boost their self-confidence.
 Or, to improve their body contours and reduce their sagging tummy skin post-pregnancy or weight loss.
 Read Having an abdominoplasty combined with a C-Section – Is it a good idea?

-Abdominoplasty can remove stretch marks and excess skin in the lower abdomen, as that skin is often removed.
-However, it cannot remove any stretch marks found outside the lower abdomen.
-The procedure can be done simultaneously with other plastic surgery procedures such as any breast surgery to create a ‘mummy makeover‘ package.
+Furthermore, an Abdominoplasty can remove stretch marks and excess skin in the lower abdomen, as that skin is often removed.
+However, it cannot remove any stretch marks found outside the lower abdomen area.

 - Use of liposuction in a tummy tuck – Lipoabdominoplasty

 - Inclusion of a mons lift